-Maguire Scholars Program James Maguire and The Maguire Foundation selected Cabrini College as one of five colleges and universities to participate in The Maguire Scholars Program, which provides a $25,000 need-based scholarship each year to deserving students.
-The Maguire Scholars must reside in Maguire House in their sophomore year.
+Maguire Scholars Program James Maguire and The Maguire Foundation selected Cabrini College as one of the first colleges to participate in The Maguire Scholars Program, which provides generous need-based scholarships to deserving students who are graduates of local high schools supported by the Foundation.

 Charles A. Mastronardi Service and Leadership Award This scholarship was established by Margaret Mastronardi ’61 with Ruth Mastronardi Baldovin ’67, and funding from the Charles A. Mastronardi Foundation.

 The prestigious award, presented on Cabrini Spirit Day, creates new opportunities for current students to acquire the intellectual skills to succeed in chosen professions, as well as the experience to learn the importance of caring for one another and promoting the common good.

 Marilyn Meola Mazzarulli Scholarship Marilyn Meola Mazzarulli ’59 established this scholarship in 1999.
 It was the first named scholarship funded by an alumna.

 Patience Cavanagh McFadden Memorial Scholarship This scholarship was established by the Cavanagh family in memory of Patience Melville Cavanagh McFadden ’63.
 It is awarded to a student who shows a sincere concern for the well-being of others and demonstrates academic excellence.